KristianEspevikUIA/KartverketProsjektGR20/README.md

 - A simple and extendable architecture for further development throughout the IS-202 course

+## Pilot-facing obstacle overview

+Pilots have two dedicated entry points for situational awareness:

+- **Pilot map (`/Pilot/Map`)** – loads Leaflet with approved obstacles from `PilotController.GetApprovedObstacles`, rendering both point markers and optional line geometry.
+A floating button links directly to the obstacle submission flow so pilots can report new findings.

+- **Obstacle list (`/Obstacle/List`)** – role-gated for Pilot, Caseworker, and Admin, exposing filtering by status, type, text search, and date range.
+Each row links to detail and edit actions, giving pilots a clear, filterable overview of all stored obstacles.

 This is a practical programming assignment focused on:

 - ASP.NET Core MVC development